Free Activities - By Nature Topic

 - Take a tree walk at a school in your neighborhood.
 School children have planted arboretums (tree museums) all over the city!

 - Explore the cones and seeds of a Douglas Fir Tree.
-Use this activity sheet created for the Summer 2020 Lunch + Play program.

 If you are new to being a parent AND teacher, you may be feeling a lot of pressure.
 Here is a helpful resource that is both inspiring and low-pressure.